Eric Williams: Black Power

-Personal life
+Personal life and death

 Eric Williams had married Elsie Ribeiro, a music studies student born to a mother from Saint Vincent and the Grenadines and a Portuguese Trinidadian father, on 30 January 1937, while he was a postgraduate student at Oxford University.
 He had known Ribeiro from Trinidad before he left for the United Kingdom and she was the sister of his roommate in England.
-The ceremony was private out of fear that the terms of his scholarship could have prohibited marriage and he did not want it to be terminated.
-After he graduated, they moved to Washington, D.C. in the United States where he obtained a position at Howard University.
+The ceremony was private, out of fear that the terms of his scholarship could have prohibited marriage.
+After he graduated, the couple moved to Washington, D.C. in the United States where he obtained a position at Howard University.
 They had a son, Alistair Williams, in 1943 and a daughter, Elsie Pamela Williams, in 1947.
 However, Williams questioned the paternity of Elsie Pamela, thus leading to problems in the marriage.
 In May 1948, Williams left Washington, D.C. to go back to Trinidad, abandoning his wife and children.
 His reason for not financially supporting them after leaving was because Ribeiro refused to send their children to Oxford University in the future.

 After returning to Trinidad in 1948, he met Evelyn Siulan Soy Moyou, a typist 13 years his junior of Chinese descent on her father's side and Chinese, African, and Portuguese descent on her mother's side, and she was a niece of Solomon Hochoy, the future Governor and Governor-General of Trinidad and Tobago during Williams's premiership.
-She worked at the Caribbean Commission where Williams had taken up a position.
-They began a relationship and he initiated divorce proceedings from Ribeiro in January 1950 on a Caribbean Commission trip to the US Virgin Islands.
+She was working at the Caribbean Commission where Williams had taken up a position.
+They began a relationship, and he initiated divorce proceedings from Ribeiro in January 1950 on a Caribbean Commission trip to the US Virgin Islands.